For non-medical caregiver services,

 • Glaucoma, a group of eye diseases that can damage the optic nerve (the bundle of nerves that connects the eye to the brain).
 Glaucoma from diabetes happens when the blood vessels in the front of your eye are damaged, and new blood vessels grow near the iris (the colored part of your eye).
 The blood vessels block the space where fluid drains from your eye.
 This causes fluid to build up and pressure to increase inside your eye.

-• Cataract, which happen when the clear lens in the front of your eye becomes cloudy.
+• Cataract, which is the leading cause of blindness worldwide.
+It happens when the clear lens in the front of your eye becomes cloudy.
 Cataracts are common as people age.
 But people with diabetes are more likely to develop cataracts younger and faster than people without diabetes.
 Researchers think that high glucose levels cause deposits to build up in the lenses of your eyes.

 Who is more likely to develop diabetic eye problems?